 Respite is a planned block of time to provide the foster family with temporary relief from the day to day responsibilities of foster care.
-Respite is meant to provide an extended break in order to reduce potential for "burnout".
+Respite is meant to provide an extended break in order to reduce potential for "burnout."
 Families are encouraged to take respite but are not obligated.
-All foster families at the intern and practitioner level are eligible for ten days of respite per year.
+Unused respite days are lost and are not carried over to the following year.
+All foster parents at the intern and practitioner levels are eligible for ten days of respite per year.
 It is recommended that the ten days be taken all at once (as the objective is to provide a break for foster parents), but this is not mandatory.